-For the "rel" and "logrel" options it is important to note that ARTS calculate the WFs with respect to the given state, ARTS does not know anything about the actual reference state for which the "rel" unit is valid (where normally the a priori state is selected).
+For the "rel" option it is important to note that ARTS calculate the WFs with respect to the given state, ARTS does not know anything about the actual reference state for which the "rel" unit is valid (where normally the a priori state is selected).
 For iterative inversions, a rescaling of the WFs provided by ARTS is likely needed, to make the WFs valid with respect to the (original) reference state.
-For the assumption made inside ARTS, the WFs for "rel" and "logrel" are identical.